A stratified homotopy hypothesis: Constructible bundles

 \end{proof}

-The efforts of this article culminate as the following example of an $\infty$-category $\Bun$ that classifies constructible bundles.
+The efforts of this article culminate in the following example: an $\infty$-category $\Bun$ that classifies constructible bundles.
 Recall the Definition~\ref{def.bun} of $\bun$, which Theorem~\ref{isaquasi-cat} verifies is a transversality sheaf. \begin{definition}[$\Bun$] $\Bun$ is the $\oo$-category associated to the transversality sheaf $\bun$ by way of the functor $\trans\ra \Stri$ and the equivalence $\Stri\simeq \Cat_{\oo}$ of Theorem~\ref{striation-gcat}.

 \end{definition}